-Jagad Guru Siddhaswarupananda Paramahamsa is a highly respected yoga guru (teacher) coming in a long line of authentic spiritual masters, known as the Brahma Madhva Gaudiya Sampradaya, in the ancient Vedic tradition known as Vaishnavism.
-He is the founder of the Science of Identity Foundation and has expertly taught students all over the world in the science of yoga.
+Jagad Guru Siddhaswarupananda Paramahamsa is a disciple of His Divine Grace A.C.
+Bhaktivedanta Swami Prabhupada in the disciplic succession (parampara) known as Brahma Madhva Gaudiya Sampradaya.
+Jagad Guru is the founder of the Science of Identity Foundation and worldwide Chaitanya Missions.
+He has been teaching the science of yoga to people around the world for over 45 years.
 Many serious individuals inspired by Jagad Guru have now taken on the role of teachers to assist him in spreading yoga wisdom.

 Vaishnavas recognize that despite the various ways and methods that different acharyas teach, the apex of perfect yoga, and the ultimate goal of the human form of life, is the achievement of pure bhakti, or spiritual love.
 Yoga can be simply compared to a ladder.
 The lowest rung is yoga asanas and the highest rung—the culmination and definition of yoga—is perfect spiritual love.

 Jagad Guru has written several important books, such as Who Are You?
 Discovering Your Real Identity and Reincarnation Explained.
-He is also the author of Drugs, Suicide, and Divorce, which provides a comprehensive look at some of the major social problems plaguing the West.
 In addition, he has authored many booklets covering a wide variety of personal and social issues.
 His television series, Jagad Guru Speaks, aired internationally for many years.

 Perhaps one of the most difficult concepts for the Western mind to comprehend in relation to traditional yoga and Vedic thought is the question of spiritual authority.
 In the bona fide yoga tradition of Vaishnavism, as with all theology, spiritual authority lies with the Original Cause and is manifest in the world through shastra (yoga spiritual literature), sadhus (previous saintly gurus), and guru (the yoga spiritual master).